Panderichthys: Classification

+Panderichthys is a member of a group of tetrapod-like fish known as Panderichthyida or Elpistostegalia.
+Other well-preserved elpistostegalians include Elpistostege (from Quebec) and Tiktaalik (from Arctic Canada).
+Episostegalians in the narrow sense may be a grade (a paraphyletic group defined by ancestral anatomical conditions) or a clade (a monophyletic group defined by exclusive shared ancestry).
+More recent studies tend to redefine Elpistostegalia in an expanded format, as a clade starting at Panderichthys and encompassing everything as far as living tetrapods (the tetrapod crown group).

 In January 2010, Nature reported well-preserved and "securely dated" tetrapod tracks from Polish marine tidal flat sediments approximately 397 million years old.
-These fossil tracks suggest that a group of two meter long tetrapods lived in the fully marine intertidal or lagoonal areas on the south coast of Laurussia during the time elpistostegids were living.
-This implies that Panderichthys is not a transitional fossil and represents its own adaptive morphology.
-Therefore, Panderichthys can only be a "late-surviving relic", showing traits that evolved during the transition from fish-like creatures to tetrapods, but whose date does not reflect that transition.
+These fossil tracks suggest that a group of two meter long tetrapods lived in the fully marine intertidal or lagoonal areas on the south coast of Laurussia during the time elpistostegalians were living.
+This implies that Panderichthys (and relatives like Elpistostege and Tiktaalik) were not direct ancestors to tetrapods, and represents their own adaptive morphology.
+Under this interpretation, Panderichthys can only be a "late-surviving relic", showing traits that convergently evolved during the transition from fish-like creatures to tetrapods, but whose date does not reflect that transition.
 The tracks "force a radical reassessment of the timing, ecology and environmental setting of the fish–tetrapod transition, as well as the completeness of the body fossil record."

 Palaeoecology

+Paleoenvironment

 Panderichthys was alive during the late Devonian (Frasnian) in Lode, Latvia.
 Lode is known to be a marginal marine environment and it has been hypothesized that Panderichthys was adapted for movement in shallow and debris filled waters.
 Panderichthys was collected in deposits that were formerly believed to be from a calm freshwater basin, but have proven to be from shallow tidal flats or an estuary.
 The Lode Formation, where P. rhombolepis was found, occurs within a 200-meter thick layer composed of fine grained sandstone and clay along with finely dispersed clays.
 Nearly every major taxa of late Devonian vertebrates are represented within the Lode Formation.
 Most of the specimens are well preserved due to anaerobic substrate conditions as well as rapid burial in depressions on the submarine delta slopes.
 P. rhombolepis was discovered in the Gauja Regional formation within the lower Frasnian section.
 Taphocoenosis was characterized as in finely displaced clay and silty clay as well as low water activity.
-Within this environment it has been hypothesized that P. rhombolepis was a large predator and fed upon dipterids, small and juvenile sarcopterygians, and Latvius.
-Associated vertebrates found in the same deposits include an armored jawless fish (Psammolepis), two placoderms (Asterolepis and Plourdosteus), an unidentified acanthodid acanthodian, a porolepiform lobe-fin (Laccognathus), a lungfish (Dipterus), and another elpistostegalian (Livoniana).